Built For

 Use Sri Lanka's diverse retail landscape - supermarkets, independent shops, wholesale - as an intensive testing ground before US market entry.
 If it works in Colombo's chaotic retail environment, it'll work anywhere.

-Design the system to be extensible - allowing regional partners to configure workflows, branding, and operational patterns without engineering involvement.
+Design the system to be extensible - allowing teams to configure workflows, branding, order flows, room/table/service models, and operational patterns without engineering involvement.

 Speed up checkout by reducing taps, eliminating menu hunting, and surfacing the right actions at the right moment.
 Target: 95% of transactions completable without navigating away from the main screen.